Menemerus bifurcus: Description

 Menemerus bifurcus is a small spider.
-The male has a flat dark brown carapace that is between 1.9 and 2.1 mm long and between 1.3 and 1.6 mm wide, covered in short brown and whitish hairs.
+The male has a flat dark brown carapace, the hard upper side of the front section of its body, that is between 1.9 and 2.1 mm long and between 1.3 and 1.6 mm wide, covered in short brown and whitish hairs.
 Lines formed of white hairs line the sides of the carapace.
 It has a darker eye field.
+The part of the spider's face known as its clypeus is very low, brown, and has white hairs.
+Its mouthparts, including its chelicerae and labium, are light brown apart from its maxillae, which are brownish.
+The part of the underside of its front section known as its sternum is also brownish.

-The spider has a very low brown clypeus that has white hairs.
-The chelicerae and labium are light brown; the maxilae and sternum are orange.
-The abdomen is between 1.9 and 2.0 mm long and typically 1.6 mm wide.
+Behind its carapace is an abdomen that is between 1.9 and 2.0 mm long and typically 1.6 mm wide.
 Most examples have a fawnish-brown abdomen, while some are dark brown.
 Some have a light pattern of three or four spots, although this is usually quite faint.
-The underside is light.
-It has brownish spinnerets and brown or orange legs.
-The pedipalps are brown with white hairs visible on the palpal femur.
-The embolus is short with a lamella that is of a slightly longer length.
-The cymbium has a large lump at its base.
-The palpal bulb has a distinctive arrangement of two tibial appendages, or apophyses.
+The underside of each abdomen is lighter.
+The spider has brownish spinnerets and brown or orange legs.
+Its pedipalps are brown with white hairs visible on the palpal femur.
+The male has distinctive copulatory organs.
+At the end of its pedipalp is its tibia, which has a distinctive arrangement of two appendages, or tibial apophyses.
 One is short and stumpy, pointing upwards, and the other is longer and points downwards.
+On top of the tibia is a cymbium that has a large lump at its base.
+Attached to this is a palpal bulb that has a large lump at its base and another on its side.
+At the end of the palpal bulb is an embolus that is short with a lamella that is of a slightly longer length.